michielvha/vitepress/docs/blog/gitversion.md

 **Under Construction**

 Every project needs a solid versioning strategy.
-I’ve been using GitVersion for a while now to keep things consistent across the board.
+I’ve been using [GitVersion][gitversion-docs] for a while now to keep things consistent across the board.
 In this post, I’ll walk you through how I’ve hooked it into both GitHub and Azure DevOps, so you can easily drop it into your setup.

 ## Techstack